 - 1/2 teaspoon dried fenugreek leaves

 - Heat oil in a large pot and add the chopped onion.
-Fry until golden brown.
+Fry for 3-4 minutes until golden brown.

 - Now add in the chicken pieces and ginger garlic paste.
-Cook for a few minutes until the chicken changes color.
+Cook for a 4-5 minutes until the chicken changes color.